wwittmer/unicens-linux-daemon/cfg/README.md

  1. **Root Node** - It runs the central UNICENS stack.
 There can only be one device in the network with this role.
  2. **Slim Node** - Without any CPU on it, such as a microphone or booster.
 It is completely remote controlled.
 Any GPIO or I2C peripheral can be remotely triggered from the Root Node via the network.
  3. **Smart Node** - With a CPU or micro-controller.
 It is also completely remote controlled and has GPIO and I2C remote access like the Slim Node.
-But there are two additional ways to communicate (peer to peer): via the control channel and the Ethernet channel.
+But there are two additional ways to communicate (peer to peer): via the control channel and the asynchronous channel.

 Slim Nodes and Smart Nodes may be instanced multiple times in the network.
 The theoretical limit of nodes per network is 64.
 Due to power- and timing reasons, the actual value can be lower than that.